-Personal problem (family or relationship issues).
-Adjustment to school (first time in post-secondary, stud y skills, issues with adjusting to academic demands).
-Issues with balancing school and work (the combination n of work, school and family is overwhelming).
-Illness (recent or long-term), death of an immediate rela Job-related problems (working full-time, need to find a j ob, need to change jobs).
-Other, please specify: DURING RIBE WHAT HAS CHANGED THAT WILL ALLOW YOU THE NEXT PERIOD OF ENROLLMENT Iditional documentation to support the appeal should TO DEMONSTRATE SATIFACTORY ACADEMIC PROGRESS be attached):
+- Adjustment to school (first time in post-secondary, study skills, issues with adjusting to academic demands). - Issues with balancing school and work (the combination of work, school and family is overwhelming). - □ Illness (recent or long-term), death of an immediate relative, family crisis, or injury. - Job-related problems (working full-time, need to find a job, need to change jobs). - Other, please specify: